How to Protect Your Laptop and Sensitive Information Abroad

 Protecting Your Laptop Computer Files

 Storing your user names and passwords on your laptop is not infallible.
 If your laptop is stolen or searched, then unprotected information can be accessed.
 Alternately if your laptop is the only place you store this information, then theft or damage can leave you stranded.

 “There isn't one secure way because as a traveler you're often securing from multiple threats,” says Anil of protecting personal information while traveling.
 Between prudent use of backups and encryption programs, however, you can minimize and manage the risks.

 Anil cautions that simply encrypting your sensitive files will not cut it if you are searched.
 “Some governments (the U.S. included) can request your laptop at customs.
 You're legally obligated to give them your login password so simple encryption won't cut it.
 I like to create encrypted hidden folders and also a visible encrypted “important but not as much” folder in case someone asks.”

 On top of this, Anil also encrypts his entire hard drive.
-The top tools to provide the best encryption evolve yearly, and this article on file encryption software provides many options.
+The top tools to provide the best encryption evolve yearly to handle new vulnerabilities, and this article on file encryption software provides many options.
 Anil suggests that setting up this diversification of security measures can take as little as 15 minutes for a novice and might protect you from much bigger hassles down the line.

 Backing Up Your Laptop Computer Files